trisacrypto/directory/README.md

 ### Profiles

 Client-side configuration is setup using profiles.
 A profile is a set of related configurations for both development and production.
-For example, the default environments are "production" to connect to vaspdirectory.net, "testnet" to connect to trisatest.net, and "localhost" to connect to locally running development servers.
+For example, the default environments are "production" to connect to trisa.directory, "testnet" to connect to testnet.directory, and "localhost" to connect to locally running development servers.
 The profiles are configured in a YAML file that is stored in an OS-specific configuration directory.

 You must first install the CLI Tools described in the section above.
 After that, install the profiles helper tool: